Internal Link Analysis: 6 Ways to Fully Control Your Internal Links

 Automate the Publishing of Your Sitemap

-The third step is to automate the publishing of your sitemap with XML Sitemaps.
+The third step in internal link analysis is to automate the publishing of your sitemap with XML Sitemaps.
 You’ll need to set up a custom XML sitemap that contains all of your site’s pages and sections, as well as any other parameters you want to be included.
 Having one can significantly reduce the time it takes for important updates to appear across search engines and other websites that link out to yours (such as news outlets).

 There are different benefits when you automate your sitemap.
 The most significant advantage is that it gives you complete control over your internal links.
 It takes a lot of time to create and manage sitemaps manually, but with automation, it’s possible in just a few clicks.